- Dimension = width and height in pixels.

 - Resample = Change the number of pixels in an an image without changing the print resolution.
 GIMP menu command is "Scale Image"

 When calculating the on-screen dimensions of an image, all that matters is the pixel dimension.
-Monitor resolution, in conjunction with the pixel width and height of the image, determines how big the image will appear on screen.
+Monitor resolution, along with the pixel width and height dimensions of the image, determines how big the image will appear on screen.

 Here are three views of Fairfax Courthouse from the SJW2 module map.
 All three images are 19kB and 200x200 pixels:

 Re-sampling changes width and height by reducing or increasing the number of pixels.
-There is no effect on PPI resolution.
 If you are re-sampling down, you are throwing away information from the file, which can’t be regained (so always work on a copy).

 When re-sampling upwards (called interpolation) the graphics program creates pixels from nothing, so the result may appear fuzzy, which would necessitate a sharpening filter.